Section 232 Tariffs on Aluminum Frequently Asked Questions

 Merchandise which is not subject to a quantitative or tariff-rate quota and which is covered by an entry for immediate transportation made at the port of original importation, if entered for consumption at the port designated by the consignee or his agent in such transportation entry without having been taken into custody by the port director for general order under section 490, Tariff Act of 1930, as amended (19 U.S.C.
 1490), shall be subject to the rates in effect when the immediate transportation entry was accepted at the port of original importation.

-Which Harmonized Tariff System (HTS) classifications under HTS 7616.99.51 are subject to the Section 232 duties?
+Which Harmonized Tariff Schedule (HTS) classifications under HTS 7616.99.51 are subject to the Section 232 duties?

 Should all chapter 72, 73 and 76 be reported for additional duty or only HTS codes defined in the Proclamations 9704 and 9705?